nais/vault-up/README.md

 * `/` (returns "yes\n" and HTTP 200)
 * `/for` (returns current uptime of process in seconds)

-## Requirements
-Requires vault secret in namespace to communicate with vault using token review permission.

 ## Options
 ```
 Usage: